|Getting the Homeless Home

 West Coast Care

 1223 Wilshire Blvd. #865

 Give online to make an immediate impact:

-Our mission is to help every homeless person that we meet find a way off the streets.
-From a single encounter filled with
+Our mission began nine years ago with one simple goal - help every homeless person that we meet find a way off the

 I asked Bill if he still remembered his father's phone number.